-RIBBLE VALLEY BOROUGH COUNCIL REPORT TO HEALTH & HOUSING COMMITTEE meeting date: 2 AUGUST 2012 title: REVENUE OUTTURN 2011/12 submitted by: DIRECTOR OF RESOURCES principal author: NEIL SANDIFORD
+RIBBLE VALLEY BOROUGH COUNCIL REPORT TO HEALTH & HOUSING COMMITTEE title: REVENUE OUTTURN 2011/12 submitted by: DIRECTOR OF RESOURCES

 - 1.1 To report on the outturn for the financial year 2011/12 in respect of the Revenue Budget for this Committee. - 1.2 Relevance to the Council's ambitions and priorities - Community Objectives none identified - Corporate Priorities to continue to be a well managed Council providing efficient services based on identified customer need and meets the objective within this priority, of maintain critical financial management controls, ensuring the authority provides council tax payers with value for money. - Other Considerations none identified.